LucasJanin/Home/NodeRed/README.md

 # Node-Red Automations #

 All my simples automation are done in Home Assistant.
 But when it needs to be more complex, I'm using Node-Red.
 This application permits to build a graph very visual, close to Houdini, the VFX program I'm using for my work.

-I decided to share my code to give some ideas or for maybe help some users
+I decided to share my code to give some ideas or for maybe help some users.
+I don't have years of Node-Red experience, so I'm sure it possible to get better graph.
+Feel free to share your tips.

+Thanks

+### There is the list of my current flows ###
 - [Low Batteries Sensors Notification](#low-batteries-sensors-notification)
 - [Office Light](#office-light)
 - [Closet Light](#closet-light)
 - [Garden Winter & Spring Prep](#garden-winter--spring-prep)

+---
 ## Low Batteries Sensors Notification ##
 This automation checks every day the level of the sensor battery.
 If the percentage is below 20%, Node-Red will send a notification.
 These 6 nodes permit to avoid creating one automation for each sensor.